 Risks related to receiving emails

-- Make sure you don’t reveal any confidential information when replying to emails.
+- Make sure you do not reveal any confidential information when replying to emails.
 Check the legitimacy of the request and be careful not to divulge too much information when you respond;

 - ill-intentioned people often try to exploit human vulnerability, such as curiosity, pity, fear, the lure of rewards, or even libido.
-If you receive an email that makes allusion to any of these things, it is highly likely it is a malicious email;
+If you receive an email that alludes to any of these things, it is very likely a malicious email;

 - there are many types of malicious emails, including hoaxes, phishing emails, spear phishing emails (a highly targeted type of phishing), Nigerian scams, malicious codes, and spam;

 - check if the email resembles those you have previously received from the supposed sender.
 The language used, way of writing, spelling, style, etc. may all be clues.
-If something seems odd, it’s probably a malicious email;
+If something seems odd, it is probably a malicious email;

-- never click on links in emails where you don’t know the sender, or in particular, if there are signs the email may be malicious, as it could be a phishing email or a link towards a fake website;
+- never click on links in emails when you do not know the sender, or in particular, if there are signs the email may be malicious, as it could be a phishing email or a link towards a fake website;

 - never answer suspicious emails.
-By answering, you are confirming to the sender that the email address is active.
+By answering, you are confirming to the sender that the email address is valid and active.

 - staff training in the classification of data and associated rules;